dstoppacher/dstoppacher.github.io/projects_and_publications.md

 		<h4>FOGLESS + The Machine</h4>
 		<h5>Understanding how galaxies are shaped by their cosmic environment</h5>
 		<p>
-The <i>"Formation Of Galaxies in the LargE Scale Structure"</i> (FOGLESS) is a Spanish research collaboration bringing together researchers from multiple universities to bridge computational astrophysics, cosmology, and observations.
+The <i>Formation Of Galaxies in the LargE Scale Structure</i> (FOGLESS) is a Spanish research collaboration bringing together researchers from multiple universities to bridge computational astrophysics, cosmology, and observations.
 Within this framework, I designed GalaxyShapeNet, a novel neural-network framework for measuring the three-dimensional shapes of galaxy clusters from their observed galaxy populations.
 By connecting machine learning with observational data and cosmological simulations, this work develops new tools to probe the structure of the Universe and the role of the cosmic environment in galaxy evolution.
 		</p>
 	</div>
 </div>